Fresco: Middle Ages

 The late Medieval period and the Renaissance saw the most prominent use of fresco, particularly in Italy, where most churches and many government buildings still feature fresco decoration.
 This change coincided with the reevaluation of murals in the liturgy.
 Romanesque churches in Catalonia were richly painted in 12th and 13th century, with both decorative and educational—for the illiterate faithfuls—roles, as can be seen in the MNAC in Barcelona, where is kept a large collection of Catalan romanesque art.
 In Denmark too, church wall paintings or kalkmalerier were widely used in the Middle Ages (first Romanesque, then Gothic) and can be seen in some 600 Danish churches as well as in churches in the south of Sweden, which was Danish at the time.

-One of the rare examples of Islamic fresco painting can be seen in Qasr Amra, the desert palace of the Umayyads in the 8th century Magotez.

 Early modern Europe

 Fragment of a 13th-century fresco with Armenian inscribed text in Dadivank Monastery, a masterpiece of medieval culture of Artsakh.

 Fresco painting continued into the Baroque in southern Europe, for churches and especially palaces.
 Gianbattista Tiepolo was arguably the last major exponent of this tradition, with huge schemes for palaces in Madrid and Würzburg in Germany.

 Northern Romania (historical region of Moldavia) boasts about a dozen painted monasteries, completely covered with frescos inside and out, that date from the last quarter of the 15th century to the second quarter of the 16th century.
 The most remarkable are the monastic foundations at Voroneţ (1487), Arbore (1503), Humor (1530), and Moldoviţa (1532).
 Suceviţa, dating from 1600, represents a late return to the style developed some 70 years earlier.
 The tradition of painted churches continued into the 19th century in other parts of Romania, although never to the same extent.

 Henri Clément Serveau produced several frescos including a three by six meter painting for the Lycée de Meaux, where he was once a student.
 He directed the École de fresques at l'École nationale supérieure des beaux-arts, and decorated the Pavillon du Tourisme at the 1937 Exposition Internationale des Arts et Techniques dans la Vie Moderne (Paris), Pavillon de la Ville de Paris; now at Musée d'Art Moderne de la Ville de Paris.
 In 1954 he realized a fresco for the Cité Ouvrière du Laboratoire Débat, Garches.
 He also executed mural decorations for the Plan des anciennes enceintes de Paris in the Musée Carnavalet.

 The Foujita chapel in Reims completed in 1966, is an example of modern frescos, the interior being painted with religious scenes by the School of Paris painter Tsuguharu Foujita.
 In 1996, it was designated an historic monument by the French government.